spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Conclusion

 That's all there is to it!
 Your app is now configured to accept voice commands and play back synthetic voice responses.
-Obviously there's more we could tell you, and you can have much more control over the speech recognition process (including, but not limited to, configuring the pipeline's sensitivity, using a different ASR provider, or adding your own custom wakeword model).
+Obviously there's more we could tell you, and you can have much more control over the speech recognition process (including, but not limited to, configuring the pipeline's sensitivity, using a different ASR provider, or adding your own custom wake word model).
 If you're interested in these advanced topics, check out our other guides.
 We'll be adding to them as Spokestack grows.

 Thanks for reading!